Tafara-N/alx-backend-javascript/0x05-Node_JS_basic/README.md

 ## 8.3 Write the Students controller

-Inside the file full_server/controllers/StudentsController.js, create a class named StudentsController.
+Inside the file `full_server/controllers/StudentsController.js`, create a class named `StudentsController`.
 Add two static methods:

-The first one is getAllStudents:
+The first one is `getAllStudents`:

-The method accepts request and response as argument
+- The method accepts `request` and `response` as argument
-It should return a status 200
+- It should return a status 200
-It calls the function readDatabase from the utils file, and display in the page:
+- It calls the function `readDatabase` from the `utils` file, and display in the page:
-First line: This is the list of our students
+    - First line: `This is the list of our students`
-And for each field (order by alphabetic order case insensitive), a line that displays the number of students in the field, and the list of first names (ordered by appearance in the database file) with the following format: Number of students in FIELD: 6.
-List: LIST_OF_FIRSTNAMES
+    - And for each field (order by alphabetic order case insensitive), a line that displays the number of students in the field, and the list of first names (ordered by appearance in the database file) with the following format: `Number of students in FIELD: 6.
+List: LIST_OF_FIRSTNAMES`
-If the database is not available, it should return a status 500 and the error message Cannot load the database The second one is getAllStudentsByMajor:
+- If the database is not available, it should return a status 500 and the error message `Cannot load the database`

+The second one is `getAllStudentsByMajor`:

 The method accepts request and response as argument
 It should return a status 200